WheatonCS/Lexos/test/test_suite/Scrubbing/Digits/README.md

 *Result file:* all_digits_and_test_Results.txt, digitsResults.txt,
                digits_Chinese_Results.txt, digits_easternArabicResults.txt

-- allDigits.txt and numberLetter.txt could NOT be tested
-- digits_Chinese.txt does NOT contain any digits

-1. UPLOAD FILES
+1. Upload all files

-2. SCRUB:
+2. Scrub:
-    - Remove All Punctuation (optional)
+    - deselect Remove Punctuation
-    - Make Lowercase (optional)
+    - deselect Make Lowercase
-    - Remove Digits
+    - select Remove Digits

 3. RESULTS:
     - all digits have been removed from test files
+    - see ResultsToExpect
+        * *Note:* scrubbed_numberLetter.txt will be an empty file